Skip to content

 Today, I am blessed to be a wife and proud mother of three, a PhD degree holder in leadership, and building a life filled with love, hope, and accountability.
 But I have never forgotten those difficult years — and they are why I fight.
 I know that every family deserves stability, safety, and the opportunity to thrive.
 What I want for my own children, I want for every child and family in District 4.

-Vote Juliet Agocha for Prince George’s County Council, District 4 — a voice for the people, a fighter for our future.
+Vote Juliet Agocha for Prince George’s County Council, District 4—a voice for the people, a fighter for everyday people.
 Together, we rise!

 Learn More